RaviRamDhali/programming-procedure/Snippets/Azure/WordPress/Readme.md

 3. Create a MYSql database entry

 ### Prerequisite
-To use the .ps1, you will need to install and setup Azure CLI The directions are at: https://github.com/RaviRamDhali/programming-procedure/blob/master/Snippets/Azure/CLI/readme.md
+To use the .ps1, you will need to install and setup Azure CLI.
+The directions are at:

+https://github.com/RaviRamDhali/programming-procedure/blob/master/Snippets/Azure/CLI/readme.md